SocialSecurityDisability.com is a privately-owned website that is not owned by or affiliated with any state government agency

 Proven Track Record

 Ask about their success rates.
-An experienced disability lawyer should have a history of securing approvals at all stages, from initial applications to hearings before Administrative Law Judges (ALJs).
+An experienced disability lawyer should be familiar with all stages of the SSDI process, from initial applications to hearings before Administrative Law Judges (ALJs).

 Strong Communication Skills